eliaskg/EKActivityIndicatorView/README.md

 EKActivityIndicatorView is a class for displaying those "here spins something the app isn't crashed"-wheels for the [Cappuccino](http://www.cappuccino.org) framework.

-It works completely without images by drawing the animation with CoreGraphics.
-This guarantees a stunning performance and the ability of setting the view's size and color with ease.
-All this is brought to you by a 3.5 KB file.
+It works completely without images by drawing everything with Canvas.
+If available, the animation is created by CSS3 rotating.
+If this should be unavailable, the canvas will be redrawn for every frame.
+Both solutions guarantee a stunning performance and the ability of setting the view's size and color with ease.
+All this is brought to you by a 5 KB file.

 Click here to see a [DEMO](http://elias.klughammer.com/EKActivityIndicatorView/)